pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ## Package @tpb/plugin-catalog

+The following sections describe the package.

 ### Class EntityPageSurface

-Manipulate contents of pages for Backstage catalog entities.
+This class can manipulate the contents of pages for Backstage catalog entities.

 Each catalog entity subtype can specify a dedicated template.
 This surface standardizes the contents of those templates and allows for some amount of external configuration.

-Here's an example of adding a tab to the template for Backstage Service entities:
+This example adds a tab to the template for Backstage Service entities:

 ```typescript
 context.applyWithDependency(